Olivia Van der Jagt: Club career

-Seattle Sounders Women

-Van der Jagt played for the amateur Seattle Sounders Women from 2016 to 2019 while attending the University of Washington and won the WPSL championship in 2018.

 OL Reign

 OL Reign selected Van der Jagt with the 33rd-overall pick in the third round of the 2022 NWSL Draft, and signed her to a one-year contract on March 18, 2022.
 She debuted for OL Reign on April 14, 2022, during the 2022 NWSL Challenge Cup against San Diego Wave FC and scored her first professional goal in stoppage time against Angel City FC three days later, a game-winning goal that secured OL Reign's semifinals berth in the tournament.

+Spokane Zephyr (loan)

+On July 9, 2025, the Reign loaned Van der Jagt to Spokane Zephyr FC of the USL Super League through the end of 2025.
+Van der Jagt made her Zephyr debut on August 23, coming on as a second-half substitute for Mollie Rouse in Spokane's season-opening loss to Dallas Trinity FC.
+She made three more appearances (two starts) for Spokane before being recalled to Seattle on October 9, 2025.